kgateway-dev/kgateway/docs/content/installation/advanced_configuration/session_affinity.md

 Envoy provides another method of implementing sticky sessions using the [Stateful Session](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/stateful_session_filter) filter, which implements "strong" stickiness.

-This example uses the counter resources that are created in the [Apply the DaemonSet ](#apply-the-daemonset) section.
+This example uses the session affinity app resources that are created in the [Apply the DaemonSet](#apply-the-daemonset) section.
 No additional modifications to the upstream or virtual service are required.

 ### Requirements